Sensaphone/ValuStor/README.md

 While all keys must be specified as function parameters, if you are only using a subset of keys, the values of the unused keys are "don't care".
 NOTE: You must always specify a [partition key](https://docs.datastax.com/en/cql/3.1/cql/ddl/ddl_compound_keys_c.html) completely, but you can leave out all or part of the clustering key.

+The optional microseconds since epoch can be specified to explicitly control which inserted records are considered to be current in the database.
+It is possible for rapidly inserted stores *with the same key* to get applied out-of-order.
+Specifying this explicity removes all ambiguity, but makes it especially important that `store()` calls from multiple clients use the same synchronized time source.
+The default value of 0 lets the database apply the timestamp automatically.
+If no timestamp is explicitly given, stores added to the backlog will use the timestamp of when they were added to the queue.

 The ValuStor::Result has the following data members:
 ```C++